DARE Minor 2017-18

 - Describe how rockets are developed and built

-- Describe and use an engine test bench for rocket engine testing
+- Describe, design and use an engine test bench for rocket engine testing

 - Prepare and execute necessary measurements